 Trauma and Mental Health Informed School Practitioner

-Miss Mason has recently gained her Trauma and Mental Health informed School practitioner status which is designed to inform and empower school staff to respond effectively to vulnerable children and those who have suffered a trauma or have a mental health issue.
+Miss Mason and Mrs Moseley have gained there Trauma and Mental Health informed School practitioner status which is designed to inform and empower school staff to respond effectively to vulnerable children and those who have suffered a trauma or have a mental health issue.
 Without such interventions, painful life experiences are likely to present in challenging behaviour, and/or blocks to learning.
-She will be working with other members of staff to drive the school to become a Trauma Informed School.
+They will be working with other members of staff to drive the school to become a Trauma Informed School.